The items and information within this page outline the process for receiving clarification or regrade requests.

 - Student must fully articulate how and why they meet the rubric items

-- Student must give concrete evidence from their assignment submission that the rubric item is met.
+- Student must provide concrete evidence from their assignment submission that the rubric item is met.

 Comments such as “I answered X in my report”, “I did do X”, etc. with no context to the student actually fulfilling the requirement will not be processed and denied.